When you’re living in a small space, its important to only pack items that don’t take up very much room.

 Here are my top 13 must-have sailboat accessories for sailing and living aboard.

-1. Portable bidet
+1. A portable bidet

-Also, it’s convenient to use as a sprayer to clean out the toilet bown.
+Also, it’s convenient to use as a sprayer to clean out the toilet bowl.
 I love this little contraption; we even take it backpacking so we don’t have to bury toilet paper in the woods.